Virtual-Knitting-Crochet/codeofconduct/README.md

 - Crafting is a fundamental human activity which everyone has a right to.
 We've been doing this for thousands of years across the whole world, so we're _all_ new to it.
 Gatekeeping is not only wrong, it just doesn't make any sense.
 - We criticise products and techniques, not each other.
 Yarn snobbery is allowed, but without passing judgement on fellow crafters.
-- There's a place for talking about sustainability but please have a sense of proportion, and keep the topic in context of how our boarder economic system functions.
+- There's a place for talking about sustainability but please have a sense of proportion, and keep in mind context of how our boarder economic system functions.
 Let's place the responsibility for environmental damage where it truly is.
 - Everyone is welcome, and this welcomeness will be actively defended on your behalf if needed.
 You're not just allowed to enter, you're also allowed to be safe here.

 ## The Paradox of Tolerance